Focus - Attention - Self Discipline - Self Control - Will Power

 Willingly is the act of making a choice that was not coerced or forced.
 To act of one's own free will or on one's own accord voluntarily without hesitation, and sometimes being eager or happy to help.

-Volition is the capability of conscious choice and decision and intention.
+Volition is the capability of making a conscious choice, or making a decision with intention.
 Volition or will is the cognitive process by which an individual decides on and commits to a particular course of action.
 It is defined as purposive striving and is one of the primary human psychological functions.
 Others include affect (feeling or emotion), motivation (goals and expectations), and cognition (thinking).
 Volitional processes can be applied consciously or they can be automatized as habits over time.
-Salient is something that is most noticeable or important.
+Choice.

 Initiative is having the will to bring something into being and to take the lead and to initiate and participate in the development of something important.
 Serving to set in motion the first of a series of actions for a new program or strategy that will be used for dealing with a particular problem.
 A readiness to embark on bold new ventures.